espressif/esptool/docs/en/esptool/basic-commands.rst

 The ``--port`` argument is documented under :ref:`serial-port`.

+.. only:: esp8266

     The next arguments to ``write_flash`` are one or more pairs of offset (address) and file name.
 When generating ESP8266 "version 1" images, the file names created by ``elf2image`` include the flash offsets as part of the file name.
     For other types of images, consult your SDK documentation to determine the files to flash at which offsets.

+.. only:: not esp8266

+    The next arguments to ``write_flash`` are one or more pairs of offset (address) and file name.
+Consult your SDK documentation to determine the files to flash at which offsets.

 Numeric values passed to write_flash (and other commands) can be specified either in hex (ie 0x1000), or in decimal (ie 4096).